garrett-laroy-johnson/garrett-laroy-johnson.github.io/src/teaching.md

 grad

-- 500 // More-than-human Experience, Sense, and Sensation
+- 500 // Visions, Dreams, and Sensations for a New Weird Anthropocene

 undergrad